In this article:

 Various suggestions are available as home remedies for earache on all types of public media and the Internet.
 However, there is usually no scientific evidence to confirm their safety or effectiveness.

+While garlic has certain antimicrobial properties, (3)(4) no research has evaluated its use for treating ear infections or pain.
 Similarly, deep cleaning your ears with invasive tools like cotton swabs or needles can irritate your sensitive ear lining and even puncture the eardrum.
 The same goes for using strong solutions like hydrogen peroxide to irrigate the ear canal which can do more damage than good.

 This kind of aggressive cleaning can increase swelling in the ear canal, and thereby aggravate your pain.
 Thus, you shouldn’t be too experimental when it comes to your ears since they are extremely delicate and can suffer serious damage if a remedy goes wrong.